atsaloli/cicd/01_12-setting-up-a-project.md

 ## Setting up your CI/CD infrastructure
 ### Adding a project

-Name the project.
-Call it "www" (we'll pretend it contains the source code for our web site).
+Name the project "www" (we'll pretend it's the source code for our web site).

 ![name the project](img/name_project.png)